 All of the connectives of TFL are truth-functional, but more than that: they really do nothing but map us between truth values.

 When we symbolize a sentence or an argument in TFL, we ignore everything besides the contribution that the truth values of a component might make to the truth value of the whole.
 There are subtleties to our ordinary claims that far outstrip their mere truth values.
 Sarcasm; poetry; snide implicature; emphasis; these are important parts of everyday discourse, but none of this is retained in TFL.
 As remarked in §5, TFL cannot capture the subtle differences between the following English sentences:

 - 1. Dana is a logician and Dana is a nice person - 2.
 Although Dana is a logician, Dana is a nice person - 3.
 Dana is a logician despite being a nice person - 4.
 Dana is a nice person, but also a logician - 5.
-Dana's being a logician notwithstanding, he is a nice person symbolize English sentences.
-Many other textbooks talk about translating English sentences into TFL.
-However, a good translation should preserve certain facets of meaning, and-as we have just pointed out-TFL just cannot do that.
-This is why we will speak of symbolizing English sentences, rather than of translating them.
+Dana's being a logician notwithstanding, he is a nice person

-All of the above sentences will be symbolized with the same TFL sentence, perhaps ' $L \wedge N$ '.
+All of the above sentences will be symbolized with the same TFL sentence, perhaps ${}^{\iota}L \wedge N^{\prime}$.